dwalend/blog/_posts/2014-09-10-type-later.md

 ---
 layout: post
-title: Type Less and Type Later in Scala
+title: Graphs, Now in Scala
 comments: True
 ---

-Graphs, Now in Scala

-Using my old JDigraph project, I did a lot of work with, unsurprisingly, directed graphs.
+Using my old JDigraph project, I did a lot of work with (unsurprisingly) directed graphs.
 I experimented with immutability before it was cool.
 I eventually hit the limit of Java's type system and [tried to punch through it.](https://weblogs.java.net/blog/dwalend/archive/2007/03/wild_winds_wres.html) I've been able to get a lot further with hardly any grief in Scala.
 Scala's type system has what I need and its collection library suits my taste.
 It just worked out of the box, was fun, and (I hope) is pretty easy to explain.

-I also found I could put off defining the specifics of a type until I was ready.
+In Scala also found I could put off defining the specifics of how a graph works until I was ready to define that kind of graph.
 Not having to predict the future perfectly from the outset is a huge win in object-oriented programming, and has really proven itself out over the last six months' hacking.
 That's something I could never do in Java.

 A graph has a set of nodes and a set of edges.
 The edges define some kind of relationship between the nodes, but there are a lot of different possible rules for how those relationships work.
 [Wikipedia lists many of them](http://en.wikipedia.org/wiki/Graph_(mathematics)#Distinction_in_terms_of_the_main_definition).